ChristinTeachesGameProgramming/FG_22_GameLoop/README.md

 # FG_22_GameLoop

-Second project for the Future Games course "Game Programming with C#" in 2022.
+Third project for the Future Games course "Game Programming with C#" in 2022.

 ## Topics Covered